henrysxie/intro_python/README.md

 ```

 # Lists
-Lists is a super useful data type.
+Lists is a super useful data type often used to store a multitude of similar things.
 It's an ordered collection of items, which you can modify by adding or removing elements.

 Let's learn the syntax of a list: